robert-ancell/jpegsuite/README.md

 `32x32x8_ycbcr_quantization.jpg`
 The reference images quantized using the quantization tables in the JPEG specification.

+`8x8x8_grayscale_zero_coefficients.jpg`
+An 8x8 gray image encoded using a single data unit with zero coefficients.

 `NxMx8_grayscale.jpg`
 Small images of size 1x1 to 16x16.